adebayo10k/encryption_services/README.md

 **encryption_services** is a set of utility shell scripts.

-One (file_encrypter.sh), encrypts all files it's passed in a way configurable by the user, or even normals, at runtime.
+One, (file_encrypter.sh), encrypts all files it's passed in a way configurable by the user, or even normals, at runtime.

-Another (key_generator_and_manager.sh), makes sure all the boring CIA requirements are met when I generate a new set of encryption keys.
+Another, (key_generator_and_manager.sh), makes sure all the boring CIA requirements are met when I generate a new set of encryption keys.

 These are part of my own system of __specialised tools__ for my own specific workflows.